Tochemey/BasicRestClient/Readme.md

 * HEAD
 * DELETE

 It also has a smooth error handling and request logging features.
+Moreover file upload functionalities have been added to make file upload smooth from C# program.

 ### Noteworthy
 All these verbs can be executed synchronously and asynchronously.(refer to demo)